CleverRaven/Cataclysm-DDA/pages/design_doc.md

 **Key Events**:

-*    Get some armour and weaponry that deals better with zombies
+*    Get some armor and weaponry that deals better with zombies
 *    Scavenge small settlements and their outskirts, mainly at night
 *    Obtain a stockpile of food and a more serious water source, allowing you to spend a little while crafting or reading between exploration runs
 *    Begin to stockpile food, books, and tools, but shouldn't have enough food supplies to be able to spend much time reading or learning